ch3nyt/fintech_group_1/README.md

 ```

 ### Stage 1: vicuna caption generation
-please execute the provided `./VicunaTest_Stage_1.ipynb` to generate captions for the dataset.
+Please execute the provided `./VicunaTest_Stage_1.ipynb` to generate pseudo captions for the dataset.
 We've combined the generation result into our provided dataset.
 Then, you can directly use the dataset for stage 2 training.